 Each BIOAg project proposal receives ad hoc review from two CSANR Advisory Committee members who evaluate topic relevance and predicted impact.
 Each proposal is also thoroughly reviewed and scored by at least one ad hoc scientist with relevant expertise in the subject area.
 These written reviews are compiled and shared with the selection panel, comprised of a rotating subset of the CSANR Leadership Team members.
 The selection panel members, who also independently score proposals, meet to review all submitted proposals, comments, and scores.
 Using all information available, the panel makes a funding recommendation.
-In recent rounds, funds are available for only 20-45% of proposals received.
-PIs are notified of the status of their proposal in mid-to-late February.
+Typically, funds are available for 30-50% of proposals received.
+PIs are notified of the status of their proposal in early February.